microsoft/BioModelAnalyzer/README.md

 ```

 ### Choosing the platform acrhitecture (32-bit or 64-bit)
-Can be enabled in Basic plans and higher.
+The 64-bit platform can be enabled in Basic plans and higher.
-See Azure Portal, Application Settings, Platform.
+Open Azure Portal, find and click the deployed web application and then open its `Application Settings` and
+check `Platform`.